Lynden / Aldergrove WA State Route 539 / BC Hwy 13

-The Aldergrove crossing is an option to Peace Arch or Blaine crossing for general and commercial traffic and may be faster than those crossings even if it is somewhat out of the way of your destination.
-Some of our readers recommend it for heavy travel periods because “at least you keep moving”.
-However, border crossing delays of up to 3 hours do occur at various times so it is not a slam dunk.
+The Lynden / Aldergrove crossing is an alternative option to Peace Arch or Blaine crossing for general and commercial traffic, and may be faster than those crossings, even if it is somewhat out of the way of your destination.
+Some of our readers recommend it for heavy travel periods because “at least you keep moving.”
+However, border crossing delays of up to 3 hours do occur at various times, so it is not a slam dunk.
+The Aldergrove crossing has become the second-busiest commercial crossing in the Lower Mainland, behind only the Pacific Highway Truck Crossing in Surrey.

 Always check our page with current road conditions, weather, traffic, and border wait times so you know what is happening when you are heading to the Lynden / Aldergrove border crossing.